“Why train your employees to be great at apologizing when you can empower them to be great at solving problems?”Joe Winn

 The age of the teller might be coming to an end.
 We’re not the only one to say it.

 According to Bureau of Labor Statistics numbers, cited by the public policy think tank American Enterprise Institute, in the 40 years between 1970 and 2010, bank teller positions doubled from an estimated 300,000 to 600,000.

 Then came the mergers.
 And the technology.
 And some thing called COVID-19.

-Now that trend has reversed, and the numbers are down dramatically.
+That trend of growth has reversed, and the numbers are down dramatically.
 In fact, the Bureau of Labor Statistics reported that they expect the number to drop to 480,550 by 2024.

 With the fall of one category comes the rise of another: The Universal Banker.
 While this “jack of all trades” position has been around for years, it only became a formalized name in 2015.